kadirtuna/TurkishSymptomToDiseaseNLP/README.md

 ![Patient Landing Page with User Input](images/patient-landing-page-with-user-input.png)

 This screenshot shows an example of a patient entering their symptoms.
-In this case, the patient has written "Başım çok ağrıyor ve ateşim var" (My head hurts a lot and I have a fever).
+In this case, the patient has written "Işığa ve sese duyarlıyım, başım ağrıyor."
+(I am sensitive to light and sound, my head hurts).
 After entering their symptoms, patients click the **"Gönder"** (Send) button to submit their information to the RAG system for analysis.

 ### 4. Initial Processing